How to Write a Quote Email That Wins Work (2026)

 Hi [Customer Name],

 Thanks for getting in touch.
-Please find your quote attached for [brief description of the work — e.g. fitting a new consumer unit at your property in Paisley].
+Please find your quote attached for [brief description of work, e.g. fitting a new consumer unit at your property in Paisley].

 The quote covers everything we discussed, including all labour and materials.
 You'll find a full breakdown inside, along with my payment terms and how long the quote is valid.